NDP fun packs ranked

 Pros: Unique translucent design; cool and trendy.

 Cons: You’re pretty much giving everyone a free tour of what’s in your bag.
-A little weird if you ask me.
+If you decided to use it after NDP, you would be likely to feel just a little too exposed.

 Design: 3/5